microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 PropCount is less than the number of properties available for that intrinsic, the operation fails and `E_INVALIDARG` is returned.

-// XXX TODO: Add query for emulated types.
-For example E4M3 and E5M2 might not be supported on certain h/w, but since these are in the minimum support set, they need to be emulated, possibly using FP16.
-Add capability for the application to query which types are natively supported and which ones are emulated.
+>Note about emulation: For example E4M3 and E5M2 might not be supported natively on certain implementations, but since these are in the minimum support set, they need to be emulated, possibly using FP16.
+Emulation versus native support is an implementation detail specific to implementations and outside the scope of this specification document.

+#### Support Tiers

+**D3D12_COOPERATIVE_VECTOR_TIER_1_0**: Device supports *MatrixVectorMul* and *MatrixVectorMulAdd* intrinsics.

+**D3D12_COOPERATIVE_VECTOR_TIER_1_1**: Device supports previous tiers, *OuterProductAccumulate* and *Vector InterlockedAdd* functions.

 #### Minimum Support Set